happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

-More importantly I think, when you want to get your feet wet in a new area, it is more than wise to find a group of smart people you can join(I already knew some of these people even before I joined the RoR community).
-So now even RoR is not the best web framework on this planet, it's still great for me to get access to these nice guys to guide my way.
+More importantly I think, when you want to get your feet wet in a new area, it is more than wise to find a group of smart people you can join(I already knew some of these people even before I started learning  RoR).
+So now even if RoR is not the best web framework on this planet, it's still great for me to get access to these nice guys to guide my way.
 Otherwise, I would simply get lost in the vast ocean of concepts, like html, css, restful design...